sharetribe/flex-docs/src/docs/background/off-session-payments/index.md

 1. The customer picks the desired booking dates and initiates a transaction.
-The price of the transaction is calculated, but no payment is made at this point.
+The price of the transaction is calculated, but no preauthorization or payment is made at this point.
 2. The provider verifies the request and accepts the booking.
 3. At a later point in time (1 month before the booking start time in this example, and 1 day before the booking start in the